A BRIEF HISTORY OF KOREA

 In the late 1990s a severe famine occurred in North Korea.
 There were unusually heavy rain and floods in 1995-96, followed by a drought in 1997 and typhoon damage in 1997.
 Malnutrition became common especially among children.
 How many people died in the famine is not known as information is very hard to come by but some estimates put it at one million.
 The food shortages dragged on through the 1990s.

 However North Korea remains a very repressive and very isolated regime.
 In the 1990s South Korea made some attempt to normalize relations with the north but Korea remains a deeply divided nation.

-In 2013 the people of North Korea still face terrible hardship and even starvation as well as brutal political oppression.
+Today the people of North Korea still face terrible hardship as well as brutal political oppression.

 A brief history of Japan

 A brief history of Vietnam